Photo-crayotype

 Photo-crayotypes (also known as Chromatypes and Crayon Collotypes) were an artistic process used for the hand-colouring of photographs by the application of crayons and pigments over a photographic impression.

 History

-From its inception in 1839 photographers had been using pigments to hand colour photographs.
+From its inception in 1839, photographers had been using pigments to hand colour photographs.
 The most common method used was the addition of colour to the finished daguerreotype, ambrotype or print.
 But by the 1850s there were two well-established processes based on using photographs as the base layer over which pigments were applied.
 The first involved printing a light photographic positive on salted paper using a toned or bleached negative to lower the contrast.
 The other, producing what is generally referred to as a “crayon enlargement”, was to use a magic lantern to project the photograph onto the rear of drawing paper or a canvas.
 Both of these provided a photographic image which could then be used as the base from which to colour in the features using crayons, oils or watercolours.

+England

+The English photographer John Jabez Mayall took out a patent on chromotypes as early as 1852 and the process was published in the Photographic Journal in 1853.